-After unwrapping it on my birthday, one of the first questions I had was how to tell what iPhone I have.
-The simple packaging didn’t help, so it occurred to me that I might not be the only one wondering, “Which iPhone do I have?”.
+After unwrapping it on my birthday, as soon as I was done squealing with joy, one of the first questions I had was how to tell what iPhone I have.
+The simple packaging didn’t really help, so it occurred to me that I might not be the only one wondering, “Which iPhone do I have?”.
 I considered, of course, searching for online images of different iPhones.
-However, Apple doesn’t make significant design changes every time, so it’s challenging to tell apart the thirty-three iPhone models released so far based on their physical appearance.
+However, Apple doesn’t make significant design changes every time it releases a new device, so it’s challenging to tell apart the thirty-eight iPhone models launched so far based on their physical appearance.
 Luckily, I found three other easy ways to answer questions like “What iPhone do I have?” or “What model is my iPhone?”.
 Read this guide to learn all about them:

-NOTE: Some of the steps in this tutorial are only available if your iPhone is on and running iOS 10.3 or newer.
-If you want to know what iPhone you have without turning it on, scroll down to the last chapter of this tutorial.
+NOTE: Some of the steps illustrated in this tutorial are only available if your iPhone is on and running iOS 10.3 or newer.
+If you want to know what iPhone you have without turning it on, scroll down to the last chapter of this guide.

-I found that the fastest way to tell which iPhone I have was from its Settings.
-On your iPhone’s home screen, tap on Settings.
+After some research, I found that the fastest way to tell which iPhone I have is from its Settings.
+On your iPhone’s Home screen, tap on the Settings app.
 Its icon is a gray gear, as seen below.

 Next, tap on your Apple ID profile at the top of the Settings screen.

 TIP: For increased security, you may want to activate two-step verification for your Apple ID on an iPhone or iPad.